ericponto/html2IDOM/README.md

 Convert a string of HTML into an [Incremental DOM](https://github.com/google/incremental-dom) render.

-HTML parsing done by [html-parse-stringy](https://github.com/HenrikJoreteg/html-parse-stringify), which requires HTML to be written more strictly and may not handle edge cases of valid HTML.
-If you want a more proper HTML parser, use "html2idom/strict", which uses [htmlparser2](https://github.com/fb55/htmlparser2) to parse the HTML but is much heavier.
+HTML parsing done by [htmlparser2](https://github.com/fb55/htmlparser2), which is a very fast and accurate HTML parser.
+However, it comes at a cost up front as it adds around 40kb (min and gzipped) to your code.

+If that dependency is too large,then there is a light version (`require("html2idom/light")`) using [html-parse-stringy](https://github.com/HenrikJoreteg/html-parse-stringify), which is much smaller in size, but slower when parsing HTML.
+If you are only dealing with small sets of HTML, then this option might be better.

 ##Installation